 Buhle Nkalashe (b.
-1994, South African) is a Johannesburg -based independent artist who has been practising since 2011.
+1994, South African) is a Cape Town based independent artist who has been practicing since 2011.
 Nkalashe, a painter and mixed media artist, explores the combination of different mediums.
 He has been painting for nearly 10 years.

 He obtained his BA in Graphic Design from the Cape Town Creative Academy (2018).
 After working in advertising for two years, He shifted his focus to Visual Arts in 2019 to become a full-time artist.

 Nkalashe had his debut solo, The New African, at Youngblood Africa Gallery (2018) in Cape Town.
 He also participated in several group exhibitions, to name a few, Top 100 for the Sanlam Portrait awards (2017), Woordfees (2019), Africa’s Art Collective Seasons at the Julie Miller Institute (2019) and Saatchi Online Campaign (South African Emerging Artist) (2019).
 Nkalashe was also invited by Red Room Contemporary Gallery to exhibit at the Turbine Art Fair (2019) and featured in various Saatchi catalogues and collections.